 - Other national testing programmes including education staff, care homes and businesses

-All adults in Surrey are encouraged to take a test two times a week.
+All adults and secondary aged children in Surrey are encouraged to take a test two times a week.
+People may particularly wish to use regular symptom-free rapid lateral flow testing if they are not fully vaccinated and to help manage periods of risk such as returning to the workplace, after close contact in a higher risk environment or when spending prolonged time with a more vulnerable individual.
 You will not need to isolate while waiting for the results of the symptom-free test.
 Unless you develop symptoms, you will only need to isolate if you are notified that you have tested positive.
 If you test positive, by law you must follow the government guidance.
 Further details can be found in the government's Stay at home guidance for households with possible or confirmed coronavirus (COVID-19) infection.

 The following routes are available to access twice-weekly testing, depending on individual situations: